transparency Transparency Stars

 Downloadable Data

-• Vendor check register dataset (date, type of transaction, amount, purpose description, payee, etc.) for the past three complete fiscal years; and
+• Vendors check register dataset (date, type of transaction, amount, purpose description, payee, etc.) for the past three complete fiscal years.

 • Dataset on open contracting and bidding opportunities and closed solicitations for the past three complete fiscal years.